logo

 In this regard, the judgment states that on the basis of the sales values which, in the proven marketing context, could have been achieved by the various bags seized by taking advantage of the confusingly similar signs of the marks, the amount of compensation for non-material damage is set at 25% of the total value to be determined.
 This is a reasonable criterion which quantifies the non-material damage to a greater extent.

-At Letslaw by RSM we are experts in trademark law.
+At Letslaw we are experts in trademark law.
 If you have any questions, we are at your disposal.

 Contact Us